gabcbrown/ancestral-genome-reconstruction/Notes/Pydigree.md

 PedigreeCollection - represent a collection of pedigrees.

 Organization of genetic information:
 Alleles - represent a set of alleles for a haploid chromosome

 SparseAlleles - a memory-efficient way to store alleles, like above.

 Simulation:
-There's a lot of simulation stuff for populations, pedigrees, and phenotypes.
+There are a lot of simulation tools for populations, pedigrees, and phenotypes.
-ConstrainedMendelianSimulation???

 Analysis:
 IBD -> SGSAnalysis